 Apache Kafka archive file contains Zookeeper packaged with it.
 We are also going to use the same.

 Let us set up the Zookeeper now.

 Execute the command: zookeeper-server-start.bat ..\..\config\zookeeper.properties.
-Here, we are starting the Zookeeper server with default property provided under kafka\config\ directory.
+Here, we are starting the Zookeeper server with the default property provided under kafka\config\ directory.

-Once the Zookeeper fires up, we will be able to see the following message on command prompt.
+Once the Zookeeper fires up, we will be able to see the following message on the command prompt.